RAINTANK ANNOUNCES RELEASE OF GRAFANA.NET

 “We believe that just like infrastructure software, open source is going to win for monitoring.
 Snap will be a key piece in our stack, and we’re thrilled to be working on it with Intel.”, said Raj Dutt, raintank co-founder and CEO.

-raintank is the company behind Grafana, the leading open source software for visualizing time series data. raintank helps users get the most out of Grafana, enabling them to take back control of their unified monitoring, and avoid the vendor lock in and spiraling costs of closed solutions.
+raintank is the company behind Grafana, the leading open source software for visualizing time series data. raintank recently launched grafana.net, an OpenSaaS platform that turbocharges Grafana, and allows organizations to take back control of their unified monitoring, and avoid the vendor lock in and spiraling costs of closed solutions.